 This course gives the students the opportunity to develop and enhance their basic cooking skills while working collaboratively in groups in a kitchen.
 Emphasis is placed on the fundamentals of preparing, cooking, and serving food with consideration for nutrition and cost, safety and hygiene, consumer skills, customer service skills, and using small kitchen equipment wisely, in order to prepare meals for small and large groups for various occasions based on dietary needs, situation, and budget.
+Industry-recognized credentials will be embedded in this course.
 Fee: \$35